 Pull out the sleeper sofa to throw up your legs and stretch.
 Angle one of the five adjustable headrests for a reclining, supported position.
 The two smaller ottomans tuck underneath the arm when they're not in use, but easily slide out to extend the foot room or hold your food tray — while the bigger ottoman works as a chaise lounge or independent seating option.
 Last but not least, this piece amplifies your storage space tenfold thanks to the hollow headrest compartments and opening ottoman.

-We hope you're well on your way to receiving your soon-to-be favorite piece of furniture!
+We hope you're on your way to receiving your soon-to-be favorite piece of furniture!
 So you know, Lonny may collect a share of sales from the links on this page.